awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/mqtt-bridge-component.md

 This component provides the following configuration parameters that you can customize when you deploy the component\.

 ------
-#### [ 2\.1\.x ]
+#### [ 2\.2\.x ]

-`mqttTopicMapping`  <a name="mqtt-bridge-component-configuration-mqtt-topic-mapping"></a>
+`mqttTopicMapping`
-The topic mappings that you want to bridge\.
+<a name="mqtt-bridge-component-configuration-mqtt-topic-mapping-description"></a>The topic mappings that you want to bridge\.
 This component subscribes to messages on the source topic and publishes the messages that it receives to the destination topic\.
 Each topic mapping defines the topic, source type, and destination type\.
 This object contains the following information:
 `topicMappingNameKey`
-The name of this topic mapping\.
+<a name="mqtt-bridge-component-configuration-mqtt-topic-mapping-name-key-description"></a>The name of this topic mapping\.
 Replace *topicMappingNameKey* with a name that helps you identify this topic mapping\.
 This object contains the following information:
 `topic`
-The topic to bridge between the source and target brokers\.
+The topic or topic filter to bridge between the source and target brokers\.
-If you specify the `LocalMqtt` or `IotCore` source broker, you can use the `+` and `#` MQTT topic wildcards to relay messages on all topics that match a topic filter\.
+You can use the `+` and `#` MQTT topic wildcards to relay messages on all topics that match a topic filter\.
 For more information, see [MQTT topics](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html) in the *AWS IoT Core Developer Guide*\.
+To use MQTT topic wildcards with the `Pubsub` source broker, you must use v2\.6\.0 or later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+`targetTopicPrefix`
+The prefix to add to the target topic when this component relays the message\.
-`source`
+`source`  <a name="mqtt-bridge-component-configuration-mqtt-topic-mapping-source"></a>
 The source message broker\.
 Choose from the following options:  <a name="mqtt-bridge-component-configuration-topic-types"></a>
 + `LocalMqtt` – The local MQTT broker where client devices communicate\.
 + `Pubsub` – The local Greengrass publish/subscribe message broker\.